Epistles of Manushchihr

-The first epistle is dated March 15, 881; the third is dated June–July 881.
+The first epistle is dated March 15, 881 CE; the third is dated June–July 881 CE.
 This book contains almost 9000 words.
 Manushchihar is the author of another major Pahlavi book named the 'Dadestan-i Denig'.

+E. W. West called the writings of Manuščihr and Zadspram "undoubtedly the most difficult Pahlavi texts in existence, both to understand and to translate."